CompleteUnityDeveloper2/3_Project_Boost/README.md

 2. An Audio Source component makes sounds.
 3. How to create and attach an Audio Clip.
 4. Making sounds when the rocket thrutsts.

+### 12 Resolving Movement Bugs ###
+1. A minor code refactor.
+2. Update our ship prefab.
+3. Create new gameplay platforms.
+4. Use Rigid Body Constraints.
+5. Using `rigidBody.freezeRotation = true`
+6. Adding some Drag to our ship.